 - For lotic projects, final data should be QCed and submitted after each trip but make sure the last trip’s worth of data has been submitted.
 Additionally verify that NAMC has received all field data by consulting the appropriate columns the design tracking file.

-Review your Plot/Design Tracking files for completeness and submit to NOC
+Review your Plot/Design Tracking for completeness and submit to NOC

-Your Plot/Design Tracking file (Lotic Design Tracking Example & Terrestrial Plot Tracking Excel Template) should contain all points in your design for a given year and track all points that were evaluated.
-If you are a project lead, your Plot/Design Tracking file should have been filled out iteratively throughout the field season.
-One month after each field season, you should submit this to the NOC so that design databases can be populated with this information.
+Your Plot/Design Tracking should contain all points in your design for a given year and track all points that were evaluated.
+This information is submitted to the NOC in the form of a geodatabase populated with the points that make up the design; you should receive the template for this geodatabase along with your sampling design.
+Prior to the field season, you should submit this to the NOC so that design databases can be populated with this information.
 This information is then used in weighted analyses.
 However, even if you are not doing weighted analyses, design tracking files are still important because they are also used in the data QC process in tracking what plots/reaches were sampled.
-To complete your file, do the following:
+This tracking information will be updated by crew members via Field Maps throughout the season as sampling takes place.

 If you do not have an active project, you can skip this step.

 If you are a project lead, the monitoring design worksheet should contain the information needed for this step and should have been completed during the design phase of the project.
 Specifically, Steps 1-3 of the Monitoring Design Worksheet are needed for this portion of analysis.
-Additional resources for selecting benchmarks can be found here and additional resources specific for Lotic AIM data can be found within the Lotic Benchmark Tool and detailed metadata for lotic indicators.
+Additional resources for selecting benchmarks can be found here and additional resources specific for Lotic AIM data can be found within the Lotic Benchmark Tool (contact Janet Miller for access).
 If you do not have an active project but want to conduct an analysis on data that is already available, you may skip the step of filling out this worksheet, but you will need all the information below to fill out your Benchmark Tool.

 - Management Goals